Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 Sexism Remedy

 Jesus prescribed the remedy for sexism.
-He said spiritually reborn men should love God deeply and treat all women as they themselves want to be treated.
+He said that spiritually reborn men should love God deeply and treat all women as they themselves would want to be treated.

 Abiding by these precepts is essential to walking in harmony with God.
 Disregarding them evidences either mindless ignorance, selfish indifference, or willful defiance.